Digital vs Film Photography

 The Pluses

 1) The Michael Caine character in a film explained the difference between an amateur and a professional, “The amateur thinks about it first then takes the shot.
 The professional thinks about it later”.
 Perhaps the best thing about digital photography is that it removes the thought, "Is this worth taking?" at least to a degree.
 That means creativity can flourish.
 You are more inclined to “try anything” when there is no cost involved, especially since you can delete the photo immediately.
 I can take 40 photos of a lighted match, then scrap them all or keep just one.
 When I took up digital photography it was like starting to photograph for the first time.
 I found my subject, which is water.
-I might take 150 water photos during two hours in Centennial Park.
+I might take 950 water and bird photos during two hours in Centennial Park.
 Since I take many more photos than I would with film it is more likely that I will produce a few good images.

 2) You can see a small version of your photo immediately after taking it.
-You would typically download your photos to your PC on the same day (this is a painless procedure), at which point you will really see what they are like.
+You would typically download your photos to your PC on the same day (this is a painless procedure), at which point you see what they are like.
 Not only does this avoid delayed gratification but it means you learn much more quickly and you can redo shots.
 When you get your film prints from the laboratory you need to remember what you did three weeks ago to see what worked and what didn’t.

 4) You don’t have to wait for the photo lab, nor are you at the mercy of their quality control.
 You and no-one else controls every phase of the photographic process.
 You can even make your own prints.